gungunjohri24-bot/HBB-Alphafold-analysis/notes/mutation.md

 3. pLDDT around the mutation.
 4. Differences between the predicted normal and mutant structures.
 5. Changes in predicted confidence, if any.
 ## Important note

 The mutation is commonly called E6V because mature hemoglobin numbering excludes the initial methionine.
 In the 147-amino-acid P68871 reference sequence used in this project, the corresponding position is residue 7 (Glu → Val).

 These observations will not be treated as direct evidence of disease mechanism or protein stability.

+## Sequence verification

+The reference and mutant sequences differ at one amino-acid position:

+- Position 7: Glutamate (E) → Valine (V)
+- Reference: E7
+- Mutant: V7
+- Total sequence length: 147 amino acids
+- No other sequence differences were introduced.